How automated sensitive data discovery works

 Key components

-Amazon Macie uses a combination of features and techniques to perform automated sensitive data discovery for your Amazon S3 data.
-These work together with features and techniques that Macie uses to help you monitor your Amazon S3 data for security and access control.
+Amazon Macie uses a combination of features and techniques to perform automated sensitive data discovery.
+These work together with features that Macie provides to help you monitor your Amazon S3 data for security and access control.

 - Selecting S3 objects to analyze